 As a result of the federal court order Reich’s books and inventions were burned in a New York incinerator and Reich had to pay for the costs of the destruction of his own life’s work.
 Later on a graduate student accidentally moved some of Reich’s inventions and shipped parts to an undercover FDA investigator.
 As a result of contempt of court for violating the injunction order Reich was sent to the federal penitentiary at Lewisburg.
 Several days before his parole hearing and release in November of 1957 Reich died in his prison cell at age 60 of heart failure.

-Do Not Fight the U.S. Government as a Self-Represented Defendant by Acting as Your Own Attorney if You Have the Option of Hiring a Lawyer
+Do Not Fight the U.S. Government as a Self-Represented Defendant

 Dr. Reich had many legal options.
 He had a large circle of friends and supporters in New York who advised him to use a good lawyer.
 Reich should never have gone up against the federal government as self-represented.
 Reich should have at least found a criminal paralegal or legal document assistant to help him.
 Reich was intelligent enough to sit down with a law book and the FRCP to format his legal papers.
 If you don’t want to use a lawyer or paralegal, at least go to the local law library to research your available legal options.